- In Reform communities and in Israel, Sh’mini Atzeret is celebrated concurrently with Simchat Torah.

 - Simchat Torah is characterized by joyful parades of people carrying Torah scrolls throughout the congregation, making seven circuits through the room, singing and dancing all the while.

-- In some communities, an entire Torah scroll is unrolled for all to see, and in many Reform congregations, Simchat Torah also is the time for consecration, the blessing of children just entering religious school.
+- In some communities, an entire Torah scroll is unrolled for all to see.
+In many Reform congregations, Simchat Torah also is the time to bless the children who are entering religious school.